Anusha020/Coffee_Orders_Dashboard/README.md

  This project was created while following a tutorial by [Mo Chen] Senior Data Analysis in Finance Domain.
- The goal was to understand how a real-world data analysis project.
+ The goal was to understand how a real-world data analysis project is structured — from raw data to actionable insights.

 **Coffee_Orders_Dashboard**